nayemhasan45/work-up-job-portal-/work-up-client/README.md

 *   Browse and search for job listings.
 *   View detailed information for each job.
 *   Apply for jobs.
+*   Displays latest jobs on the home page.
+*   View job details by clicking on a job card.

 ## Technologies Used